ai-forever/Kandinsky-4/K40/README.md

-Project page for kandinsky Video 1.1
+Project page for Kandinsky 4.0